Kansas City Chiefs fandom is taken to a new level – Farmer plants a 122-acre arrowhead

 It’s eight towers of irrigated Chiefs Kingdom.

-“If you can’t have fun with ag, then what’s the point of doing it?” said Owner and Operator of Ormiston Farms, Rocky Ormiston.
+“If you can’t have fun with ag, then what’s the point of doing it?” said Rocky Ormiston, owner and operator of Ormiston Farms.

 At first sight, it looks like just another milo field, but take it to the sky, and the picture becomes clearer.